clarisma/just-the-docs/cpp/features.md

 A `Feature` represents a geographic element.
 This can be a point of interest like a mailbox or a restaurant, a park, a lake, a segment of a road, or a more abstract concept like a bus route.

-OpenStreetMap uses three types of features:
+`Feature` has three subtypes that match the types used by OpenStreetMap:

 - `Node` -- a simple point feature